harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-load-balancer-aws.md

      ![](./static/create-load-balancer-aws-15.png)
 3. If you have already linked your AWS account and want to use that account, then select the AWS account from the **Connect to your AWS account** drop-down list.
 4. If you have not added your cloud account, click **Connect to your AWS account** drop-down list and then click **New Connector**.
-For the detailed steps, see [Connect to an AWS Connector](../1-add-connectors/connect-to-an-aws-connector.md).
+For the detailed steps, see [Connect to an AWS Connector](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/1-add-connectors/connect-to-an-aws-connector.md).

      ![](./static/create-load-balancer-aws-17.png)
 5. Define an AutoStopping Rule.
-See [Step: Define an AutoStopping Rule](../1-add-connectors/1-auto-stopping-rules.md).
+See [Step: Define an AutoStopping Rule](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/1-add-connectors/1-auto-stopping-rules.md).
 6. Select the resources to be managed by the AutoStopping Rule.
-See [Step: Select the Resources to be Managed by the AutoStopping Rule](../3-create-auto-stopping-rules/create-auto-stopping-rules-for-aws.md).
+See Step: Select the Resources to be Managed by the AutoStopping Rule in [Create AutoStopping Rules for AWS](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md).
 7. (Optional) Set up advanced configuration.
 See Step: Set Up Advanced Configuration.
 8. In **Setup Access**, select **DNS Link**.
 9. In **Select a load balancer**, click **New Load Balancer** to add a load balancer.